 You’ll probably notice after this topic of backfires while securing your mower’s engine, the next topics are backfires that occur during operation and then trying to start the engine.
 Seems like they should be covered in the opposite order, right?
 From start to secure instead of vice versa?

 Ah, but there is a method to this order.
 You see, backfires usually occur while securing an engine.
 Next in line is during operation.
-The least likely is experiencing a backfire when starting.
+The least likely is experiencing a backfire when starting the lawn mower engine.

 So, let’s start with the most common: dealing with a backfire while securing your engine.